 In November 2021, ABBA released their ninth studio album Voyage.
 It was the Swedish quartet’s first studio album in almost 40 years – an unprecedented gap in output for a superstar group.
-It’s not the longest gap between releases – niche groups like The Sonics, Fanny, Strawberry Alarm Clock, and The Standells have all taken longer between releases, but to ar less fanfare.
-On this list, Voyage is compared to the run of albums that the group released between 1973 and 1981.
+It’s not the longest gap between releases – niche groups like The Sonics, Fanny, Strawberry Alarm Clock, and The Standells have all taken longer between albums, but to less fanfare.
+On this list, Voyage is weighed up against the albums that ABBA released between 1973 and 1981.

-The quartet of Agnetha Fältskog, Björn Ulvaeus, Benny Andersson, and Anni-Frid Lyngstad.
-Ulvaeus and Andersson both had enjoyed success in folk bands in the 1960s and formed ABBA’s songwriting team.
+ABBA is a quartet of Agnetha Fältskog, Björn Ulvaeus, Benny Andersson, and Anni-Frid Lyngstad.
+Ulvaeus and Andersson both enjoyed success in folk bands in the 1960s and formed ABBA’s songwriting team.
 Fältskog was already a solo star in Sweden, while Lyngstad had enjoyed smaller-scale success as a jazz singer.
 Pooling their talents the four became phenomenally popular in the 1970s, scoring worldwide hits like ‘SOS’, ‘Dancing Queen’, and ‘Take A Chance On Me’.

 ABBA have a reputation as a singles band rather than an albums band.
 This is justified with regards to their early work – they were creating worldwide hits like ‘Waterloo’ before they started making solid albums.
 But looking back at their career in retrospect, they have albums that are enjoyable the whole way through.
 Here are ABBA’s nine studio albums, ranked from worst to best.